top of page

 Most of the land surrounding Island and Mud lakes is privately owned and requires permission to enter it for any reason.
 Please respect posted areas.

 Anyone using motorized vehicles on the local roads should exercise caution, as these roads are narrow and winding.
 The posted advisory speed (yellow signs) around both lakes is 20 mph.
-The roads in our area are annually treated with calcium chloride for dust suppression.
+The county roads in our area are usually treated with calcium chloride for dust suppression.
+The township roads are not treated.
 Click HERE for more information about this treatment.

 Consult Crow Wing County ATV regulations: HERE.
 Check out Section 3 for regulations regarding riding on the roads.